 When you’ve been stitching a while you’ll find out exactly why washing is important; it gets dirtier than you realise.
 And whilst there are some people who prefer not to wash their cross stitch, we think you should.
 But even I would admit I never really gave it credit when I started, and I’ve seen the problems first hand.

-To make things worse, if you leave your thread out in the sun it will brown (quite considerably), leaving ‘rust spots’.This can be even worse if you’ve ironed without washing!
+To make things worse, if you leave your thread out in the sun it will brown (quite considerably), leaving ‘rust spots’.This can be even worse if you’ve ironed your work without washing it first!

-Unless you have yourself a house trained raccoon, you have to do the washing yourself.
-And its not obvious as you might think, but don’t worry, its easy.
-So lets jump in.
+Unless you have a house trained raccoon, you have to do the washing yourself.
+And it’s not obvious as you might think, but don’t worry, it’s super easy, so let’s jump in.

 The problem with washing cross stitch is that the threads and aida aren’t treated dyes like your clothes.
 As a result, they can bleed heavily.
 Most common floss brands are treated to be colorfast, however, it’s not perfect, and a strongly colored aida can bleed as well.
-In addition, if you use special threads like metallics or glow in the dark threads they have metals or plastics in them which react differently.
+In addition, if you use special threads like metallics, silks, wool threads or glow in the dark threads they have metals or plastics in them which react differently.
 But there is a tried and tested way you can clean ANY cross stitch.
 This is even what you need to do if you’ve got dirt on your ironed piece.

 There are two things you need.
 Ones a bowl, big enough to hold your piece (it can be rolled to fit, but don’t fold it).
 The second can be slightly harder to find; non-colored, non-bleached, non-abrasive dish soap.
-This is actually easy to find, but its always in an obscure place to see in the supermarket, so you might have to nose around a little bit.
+This is actually fairly easy to find, but its always in an obscure place to see in the supermarket, so you might have to nose around a little bit.
 You can also use specific “soak wash” products too, but ensure its safe for cotton before you use it.

 Once you have everything, fill the bowl with water.
-COLD water.
-The colder the better in fact.
+Cold or lukewarm water.
+The colder the better in reality.
 This is the thing that stops the threads from losing their color, and if your threads aren’t colorfast this will be a lifesaver.

-Add 1 drop of dish soap per 5 liters (a normal washing up bowl is about 10).
+Add roughly 1-2 drops of dish soap per 5 liters (a normal washing up bowl is about 10).
 Then very slowly pass your hand through the bowl to mix it.
 You’re not aiming to make bubbles, just mixt the soap through the water, but it doesn’t matter if bubbles form.